alekseysidorov/static-box/README.md

 # Overview

 This crate allows saving DST objects in the provided buffer.
-In this way, it allows users to create global dynamic objects on a `no_std` environment without a global allocator.
+It allows users to create global dynamic objects on a `no_std` environment without a global allocator.

 ```rust
 use static_box::Box;